theminstack/snippets/schema/README.md

 - `.optional()`
   - Union with `undefined`.

-An optional string scheme could be created as follows.
+An optional string schema could be created as follows.

 ```ts
 const isOptionalString = $.string().optional();